TGlock/G9/README.md

 Static file handling functions are located in sender.js and compress.js.

-These functions support streaming data from disk and/or compressing files below a certain size and storing meta data such as size, etag, mimetype, etc in a Map so responses may be sent instantly.
+These functions support streaming data from disk and/or compressing files below a certain size and storing size, etag, mimetype, etc in a Map so responses may be sent instantly.

 ---
 ### Logging ###
 ---